23 Aug Don’t Cry for Me, Audubon

 Molt (But do this as a human)

-Why: We need to be better earth citizens.
+Why: We need to be better caretakers of our planet.

 How #1: Start by asking, Is this good for the earth?